navapbc/template-infra/infra/README.md

 ## Terraform Backend

+&nbsp;&nbsp;The approach to backend management allow terraform to both create the resources needed for a remote backend as well as allow terraform to store that configuration state in that newly created backend.
+This also allows us to seperate infrastructure required to support terraform from infrastrucutre required to support the application.

 ### infra/bootstrap/account

-1. Rename bootstrap/account, account directory to the name of the aws account alias or account id where this infrastructure will be hosted.
+1. Rename account to the name of the aws account alias or account id where this infrastructure will be hosted. e.g. ./bootstrap/account becomes ./bootstrap/env-project-name
 2. Customize the variables in locals{} at the top of main.tf to match the desired deployment setup.
 3. Open a terminal and cd into the infra/bootstrap/account directory and run the following commands:
     - terraform init